 When Sandra was a child in a Seattle special needs program, she felt marginalized both for her cognitive difficulties and for being Black.
 Teachers would speak too quickly or use terms she did not know, making her feel like her understanding didn’t matter to them as much as that of her white classmates.

 When Sandra had her first child, the cycle continued: her daughter was also placed in special education and experienced the same frustrations.

 By the time Sandra recognized that Destiny, the granddaughter she was raising, needed support with her cognition and communication, she was hesitant to once again put her trust in a system that had let her and her family down—especially as a single parent with a low income who had already raised multiple children.
-But she overcame her initial fears so that Destiny, who was born drug-exposed, could begin Early Intervention (EI) therapy with Northwest Center Kids.
+But she overcame her initial fears so that Destiny, who was born drug-exposed, could begin Early Supports (ES) therapy with Northwest Center Kids.